ChrisItisdud/AudioProcessingFunctions/README.md

 - simpleUtilities

 simpleUtilities will contain very simple utilities useful for basically every plug-in.
-Currently only contains conversion from mid/side to left/right and vice versa.
+Currently contains conversion from mid/side to left/right and vice versa as well as a slew limiter.
 Detailed documentation can be found in simpleUtilities.md.